 A summary of the various consent types issued by the Council is included in Appendix I, as are copies of all permits held by the Company during the period under review.
-Most consents for the scheme expired in June 2022 and renewal applications have been lodged by the Company.
-A number of consents will not be renewed, and are now expired.
+Most consents for the scheme expired in June 2022 and are undergoing the consent renewal process.